bodulic/CATS_benchmark/README.md

 | `str_inconsistent_transcripts_for_figure_ext7.tsv`                 | Ext. data figure 7            | [Download](http://hex.bioinfo.hr/~kbodulic/CATS_benchmark_tables/str_inconsistent_transcripts_for_figure_ext7.gz)                     |

 Tables should be unzipped before being directly supplied to the corresponding R scripts.

+If the files are not directly accessible via the provided links, they are available in the following [folder](http://hex.bioinfo.hr/~kbodulic/CATS_benchmark_tables).

+The tables have also been deposited to Zenodo (10.5281/zenodo.16837971).